-'third party' means any person, other than a political party registered in the Register of Political Parties under Part III of the Electoral Act, 1992, or a candidate at an election, who accepts, in a particular year, a donation the value of which exceeds €100 [Section 22(2)(aa)].
+'third party' means any person, other than a political party registered in the Register of Political Parties under Chapter 6 of Part 2 of the Electoral Reform Act 2022, or a candidate at an election, who accepts, in a particular year, a donation the value of which exceeds €100 [Section 22(2)(aa)].

-Appendix 2: Checklist
+Appendix 2 Checklist

 Before and during the election period: ☐ Has your political party notified the Standards Commission of the details of the national agent? ☐ Have you a spending assignment agreement in writing with the candidates (if applicable)? ☐ Are you keeping a record of your election expenditure including invoices, vouchers or receipts in excess of €126.97? ☐ Have you notified the Standards Commission of any unauthorised expenditure to promote the party or its candidates (if applicable)? ☐ Are you a Third Party or "other person" incurring expenditure at the election?
 If yes, have you registered with the Standards Commission?
-After the election period: ☐ Have you taken note that 4 April 2020 is the last day for completed forms and supporting documentation to reach the Standards Commission? ☐ Have you received all invoices from suppliers within 45 days of the end of the election period (i.e. 24 March 2020)? ☐ When completing the forms have you and your qualified witness signed in the proper places (where highlighted)?
-If you have any gueries, please refer to the guidelines and/or contact the Standards Commission.
+After the election period: ☐ Have you taken note that xxxxxx 2024 is the last day for completed forms and supporting documentation to reach the Standards Commission? ☐ Have you received all invoices from suppliers within 45 days of the end of the election period (i.e. xxxx 2024)?

+If you have any queries, please refer to the guidelines and/or contact the Standards Commission.
 We will be pleased to assist you.